Fortune (Chris Brown album)

 Fortune is the fifth studio album by American singer Chris Brown.
 It was released in the UK on July 2, 2012, and in the US on July 3, 2012, through RCA Records.
 Production was handled by Brown himself and several record producers, including the Underdogs, Polow da Don, Brian Kennedy, the Runners, the Messengers, H-Money, Danja, and Benny Benassi.
 The album also features several guest appearances, including Big Sean, Wiz Khalifa, Nas, Sevyn Streeter, and Kevin McCall.

 Originally scheduled for release six months after the release of Brown's fourth studio album F.A.M.E. on March 22, 2011, Fortune was pushed back several times before it was finally given a release date in July 2012.
-The album's aesthetics feature a heavy usage of blue, suggesting a futuristic mood, that detaches itself from the graffiti imagery of Brown's precedent two albums.
+The album’s aesthetics feature heavy use of blue, suggesting a futuristic mood that distances itself from the graffiti imagery of Brown’s two previous albums.
 The music consists of R&B and pop, containing pronounced elements of electronic music, while the lyrical content concentrates on sex, promiscuity, hedonism, clubbing and romantic love.
 The album received generally negative reviews from music critics, several of whom panned the lyrical content, though some critics were complimentary towards the production.
 Despite the negative reception, it was nominated for Best Urban Contemporary Album at the 55th Grammy Awards.

 Fortune had international chart success, debuting at number one on the US Billboard 200, selling 135,000 copies in its first week and becoming Brown's second number one album in the US, as well as his fifth consecutive top ten album.
 The album also debuted at number one in the UK, the Netherlands, and New Zealand, while fellow top ten positions were attained on charts in Switzerland, Scotland, Japan, Ireland, France, Canada and Australia.

 Preceding the release of Fortune was the lead single "Turn Up the Music", which reached number ten on the US Billboard Hot 100, and number one on the UK Singles Chart.
 "Sweet Love" and "Till I Die" were released as the second and third singles, respectively.
 "Don't Wake Me Up" was released as the fourth single and reached the top ten in several countries.
 "Don't Judge Me" was released as the fifth and final single.
 To promote the album, Brown made several award show and televised appearances across America.